 KDS results are largely influenced by the cycles of the oil and gas, marine, power generation, on-highway and other related industrial markets.
-In the oil and gas market, high commodity prices, increasing rig counts, and growing well completions activity are expected to result in increased demand for original equipment manufacturer products, parts, and services as well as for new environmentally friendly pressure pumping equipment and power generation, marine repair, and on-highway.
+In the oil and gas market, high commodity prices, increasing rig counts, and growing well completions activity are expected to result in increased demand for original equipment manufacturer products, parts, and services as well as for new environmentally friendly pressure pumping equipment and power generation equipment for electric fracturing.
+In commercial and industrial, favorable economic activity is expected to result in increased demand in power generation, marine repair, and on-highway.
 However, ongoing supply chain issues and long lead times are expected in the near term, contributing to some volatility as deliveries of products possibly shifting between quarters in 2023 and into 2024.